-and the current.
-Energy slits were installed to control the energy/momentum spread of the beam after the first dipole.
+and toroids were installed to measure the electron beam current.
+Energy slits were installed to control the energy/momentum spread of the beam after the first dipole (D1).

 A 1.016 mm thick retractable tungsten (99.95%) foil target (T1) was placed between the 1st and 2nd quadrupole triplets and used to produce positrons when the electron beam interacts with it.
 The room where the HRRL is located is divided by a wall into two parts; the accelerator side and the experimental cell.
 A beam pipe at the end of the 90 degree beamline goes through a hole in the wall and delivers the beam from the accelerator side to the experimental cell.
 The positron detection system consisting of two NaI detectors was placed at the end of the beamline in the experimental cell side as shown in Figure 2.2.